kyegomez/PALI3/README.md

 # Dataset Strategy
 Here is a table summarizing the key datasets mentioned in the paper along with their metadata and source links:

+- Made with claude so links could be fake

 | Dataset | Type | Size | Tasks | Source |
 |-|-|-|-|-|
 | ImageNet-22k | Image Classification | 14M images, 21,841 classes | Pretraining | https://github.com/google-research-datasets/ImageNet-21k-P |